-In January 2010 the Recovery Community Committee was assembled and charged with the following: Examine the potential for a recovery house as another way to promote student health and wellness at Ohio University.
+In January 2010, the Recovery Community Committee was assembled and charged with the following: Examine the potential for offering recovery services to further promote student health and wellness at Ohio University.
 The committee met through June 2010 completing a needs assessment for recovery services, an extensive review of best practices in the nation and an assessment of support services Ohio University has in place for students in recovery.
-Based on our findings we have identified a three-tiered approach to address the needs of students in recovery.
+Based on the findings, a multi-disciplinary approach was implemented to provide a safe and inclusive community in which students can achieve holistic personal development and wellness during their recovery.

 If you are thinking of attending Ohio University then this is the place to start!
 This page hosts the application for admission as well as general information you may need to know.
 If you have a criminal record consisting of felonies, please see below.

 If you have a criminal record and are planning to apply to Ohio University, then you must first fill out paperwork with Legal Affairs.
 Just call the Legal Affairs office and ask for them to mail you the packet that needs to be filled out.
 After you complete the packet, mail it back to the Office of Legal Affairs, and they will send you a letter in the mail when you can continue your application process.

 This link will be helpful if you are looking for more information about housing on-campus or if you need to submit paperwork to waive living on campus.
 There is also information on off-campus living.

 The Office of Financial Aid is a great resource for assistance with the FAFSA forms as well as information on scholarships available on campus.
 This is also a useful resource to get more information on how convictions for drug-related crimes affect your financial aid (this includes possession, intent to distribute, paraphernalia, etc.).

 Hudson Health Center houses the Counseling and Psychological Services on campus which could be a useful resource for students wishing to continue counseling care while in school.
 They offer individual as well as group counseling sessions with appointments and walk-in hours available.